 This year money raised by Asda will support children in crisis and will make a huge difference for some of the most disadvantaged children across the UK who are struggling to cope without basic, everyday items that most of us take for granted, making their lives even harder.

-Fundraising is a vital part of Children In Need.
-That's why we've rounded up 26 brilliant Children In Need fundraising ideas so that you and your family can get involved in this great event.
+Your support through fundraising is vital to BBC Children in Need’s work throughout the UK.
+That's why we've rounded up 26 brilliant BBC Children In Need fundraising ideas so that you and your family (in your household) can get involved in this great event.

-Invite parents and children round for an evening of music and dancing.
-Ask for donations at the door and give a prize to whoever has the best moves or can dance the longest.
+Invite parents and children round for an evening of virtual music and dancing.
+Ask for digital donations and give a prize to whoever has the best moves or can dance the longest.

-Head to the park with friends and family and get each participant to pay £1 to take part in a race to see who can go the furthest without dropping their egg.
+Head to the park with a small group of friends or family and get each participant to pay £1 to take part in a race to see who can go the furthest without dropping their egg.

-Get some comfy cushions and soft blankets for the living room, invite some friends round, make some popcorn and sweets (or combine the two!) and host a movie night.
-Donations at the door go to Children In Need.
+Get some comfy cushions and soft blankets for the living room, make some popcorn and sweets (or combine the two!) and host a movie night with your household.
+Each participant donates £1 to BBC Children In Need.

-Put a handful of sweets in a jar and then let friends and family pay 50p to guess how many there are.
+Put a handful of sweets in a jar, send an image to friends and family over message and they pay 50p to guess how many there are.

 We've all lost a couple of coins down the side of the sofa or in the depths of our bag - so hunt around your home to find some hidden change.

 Making your own ice cream is easy.
 Whip up some delicious flavours and then sell them to your mates for a couple of quid.